orchestracities/anubis/README.md

   (e.g. `GET;POST:DELETE`)
 - `CORS_ALLOWED_HEADERS`: A `;` separated list of the allowed CORS headers (e.g. `content-type;some-other-header`)
+- `DEFAULT_POLICIES_CONFIG_FILE`: Specifies the path of the configuration file of the default policies to create upon tenant creation.
+- `DEFAULT_WAC_CONFIG_FILE`: Specifies the path of the configuration file of the wac serialization.

 For customising the default policies that are created alongside a tenant, see [the configuration file](config/opa-service/default_policies.yml) that's mounted